majdisorder/ObjectEnum/README.md

-# ValueEnum
+# ObjectEnum

-ValueEnum is a wrapper for enums, adding a certain degree of polymorphism.
+ObjectEnum is a wrapper for enums, adding a certain degree of polymorphism.

 ## Examples